holly-hacker/ManagedInjector/README.md

 ## Getting started

 Currently, only .NET Framework targets are supported.
-Mono will be supported in the near future and .NET Core/.NET soon after that.
+Mono will be supported in the near future and .NET Core/.NET will come soon after that.

 For .NET Framework targets, the method to be run after injecting must be of signature `static int MyMethod(string)`.